Case Study Of Apple Inc.

 OPPORTUNITIES

-3. Highest revenue generating product is iPhone.
+3. The highest revenue-generating product is the iPhone.

 6. Increasing number of users using the internet.